落雨

 Just like the shock of scallion cookies, many found a bit unexpected that I also trained for arts.
 But it's really not that extraordinary.
 I did another BSc in interactive media arts at NYU.
 The name might sound a bit confusing, but it really just means digital arts that focus on the interaction with the audience, contrary to the conventional ones where it is more of a monologue of the author.
 We worked a lot with environmental sensors, Kinetics and computer visions to create pieces that senses the presence and movements of audience and react to them.
 We also worked with a wide range of media to explore the possibility of live arts - light projection, wearables, texttiles and dresses, scrap metals, 3D-printed structures, woodworks even.
 At the end of the day, it was admittedly a bit of chimera, what we did: bits and pieces here, bits and pieces there.
 But it was great fun.

 Many of my friends went on to work/study in related fields, and it warms my heart every time seeing their incredible works.
-I chose a different path, but I believe that care and enthusiasm we had for humans through means of technologies, stay and shine through if you just know where to look at.
+I chose a different path, but I believe that the care and enthusiasm we had for human experience through the glasses of technologies, stay and shine through if you just know where to look at.

 Etching light and love

 It's not a secret that photography is about light.
-A fter all, that's what the word meant from the beginning: etching light.
+After all, that's what the word meant from the beginning: etching light.
 But there's so much more to a photo... the depths of emotions, memories and all those too complicated, too painful, too heart-trembling to be ever expressed in the pale of words, all condensed into a single instant in time.
-They are like those cup-sized beacons one sometimes see travelling night trains in Europe, shining mutedly but nobly shades of purple, reminding one that home awaits.
+These moments are like those cup-sized beacons one sometimes see travelling night trains in Europe, shining mutedly but nobly shades of purple, reminding one that home awaits*.

-Find my photo diary here.
+Check out my blog and photo diary.
 I do shoot a lot more portraits but for privacy reasons, most of them I cannot show here.

 Home from afar

 If you have ever wondered, the name of this site loq-yu is the romanization of the Wuu (Shanghainese) word for to rain.
-My language situation is a bit of a mess, but as it so happens, right now my sitauation of home is also a bit of mess.
+My language situation is a bit of a mess, but as it so happens, right now so is my sense of home - home is where?
+Where is home?

 I grew up speaking Shanghainese (or more specifically, an eastern variant of it) and later on Mandarin as the lingua franca.
-Sometimes I find it very hard deciding which one is more native to me, or if I should just count both.
-I love Shanghainese a lot more than Mandarin though.
-I mean, it might sound silly to have affinity for languages, but Mandarin is more of a work/professional language for me.
-Shanghainese is my language of rain and mists, of taros and rice fields, of cormorants and snakeberries, of typhoon and sweat-soaked shirts... of quarrels and kisses.
+I'm without doubt native in both, but I know where my heart lies.
+My language of eas and cement canoes, of taros and rice fields, of cormorants and snakeberries, of typhoon and sweat-soaked shirts... of quarrels and kisses.
 It's the language of my beloved, albeit ever so slightly estranged, homeland.

 This site was brought to you by dotnet.